chigibbeum/Lingua/documentation/architecture/05-technology-stack.md

 ## Overview

-FLIP is built with modern web technologies focused on developer experience, performance, and scalability.
+LINGUA is built with modern web technologies focused on developer experience, performance, and scalability.
 The stack emphasizes real-time capabilities, serverless architecture, and rapid development.

 ## Frontend Stack